Yinkusadel/jc-coding-challenges/fcc-js/es6/compare-scopes-of-the-var-and-let-keywords/README.md

-# Add challenge details and instructions here

-## Compare Scopes of the var and let Keywords
+# Compare Scopes of the var and let Keywords

 **If you are unfamiliar with let, check out this challenge about the difference between let and var.**